OfficeDev/O365-EDU-Tools/EDUGraphAPIs/Rostering/api/educationuser_get.md

 # Get educationUser

-Retrieve the properties and relationships of a user.
+Retrieve the properties and relationships of an [educationUser](../resources/educationuser.md).

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).